Iepoev/Thesis/paper/source/07_medische_context.md

 ### Heart Rate Recovery

 Heart Rate Recovery takes time between the end of exercise and the return to the Resting Heart Rate.
 As mentioned before, the heart rate is influenced by the two distinct nervous systems; parasympathetic (PNS) and sympathetic (SNS).
 This balancing act has a significant effect on HRR, because the impulses of these systems are delivered independently from each other.
 At first the PNS, responsible for reducing heart rate, will kick into gear resulting in a sharp decrease in HR.
 The SNS, responsible for increasing heart rate, reacts slower and winds down the impulses given to the heart gradually.
 The combination will result in Heart Rate Recovery Curve, split into a fast phase and a slow phase.
 The transition between these phases denotes the border where the SNS takes over the mediation of HR from the PNS [@Bartels2018].
-Studies show that this curve becomes steeper as the subject ages, so window of at least 2 minutes between measurements is recommended for achieving age-independent HRR metrics [@SuzicLazic2017]
+Studies show that this curve becomes steeper as the subject transition to adulthood, so a window of at least 2, preferrably 3 minutes between measurements is recommended for achieving age-independent HRR metrics [@SuzicLazic2017] [@Molina2016]

 ### Cardiac Output